Bayesian Nonparametric Space Partitions: A Survey: Introduction

-In this survey, we will cover the following aspects of BNSP: (1) {\it models}, in which we will first introduce an important property in defining the model -- self-consistency, and then review various strategies for generating the partitions in the space, including grid-style partitions, hierarchical partitions, rectangular tiling partitions, rectangular bounding partitions, and other partition strategies.
-We will also summarize and compare the characteristics of all these approaches as no single strategy will dominate the others in all cases; (2) {\it applications}, in which we will show the approaches of applying BNSP models in the real-world studies of classification/regression trees (including online learning), random feature construction and relational modeling; (3) {\it challenges \& future work}, in which we will provide insightful discussions of the current challenges for BNSP, including scalable inference methods, flexibility of partitions and posterior concentration analysis.
+In this survey, we will explore the following aspects of BNSP models: (1) {\em Partition strategies}, where we first introduce an important property in defining the model -- self-consistency -- and then review the various strategies that have been developed for generating the partitions in the space.
+These include grid-style partitions, hierarchical partitions~(axis-aligned cuts), hierarchical partitions~(sloped cuts), floorplan partitions, and rectangular bounding partitions.
+We also summarize and contrast the characteristics of each approach as no single strategy will dominate the others in all cases; (2) {\em Applications}, where we demonstrate how to apply BNSP models to the real-world studies of online learning, random feature construction and relational modelling; (3) {\it Challenges}, where we discuss the current challenges in BNSP research and avenues for future work, including scalable inference methods, partition flexibility, posterior concentration analysis and analysis of deep neural networks.